NaskoVasilev/JudgeSystem/README.md

 * [.NET Core SDK 2.2](https://www.microsoft.com/net/download/dotnet-core/2.2)

 ### Setup
-Follow these steps to set up your development environmet:
+Follow these steps to set up your development environment:

   1. Clone the repository
   2. Create your own [Send Grid](https://sendgrid.com/) account or use existing one.
 Go to Settings/Api Keys and create new Api Key and then copy ApiKey Name and API Key ID.